Solar Earth Inc.

 Start putting our numbers into the above equation.

 First, we can split the amount of electricity we use each Month (1000 kWh) by the number of peak sun hours each Month (120).
 We now have 8.333 kW.
 We can multiply kilowatts by 1000 to get watts, the power used on most solar panel ratings.
 This gives us 8333 watts.
+Finally, we’ll divide 8333 watts by 400W, the panel’s power rating we picked.
+When we round it up, it gives us 20.83, which is 21 panels.

 Based on this estimate, we would need 21 400-watt panels to collect enough energy to power a home for 1000 kWh.
 Still, make it slightly bigger to account for power loss from inverters and wet months.